psparthiban21/psparthiban21/README.md

 - Managed Oracle Linux and Red Hat virtual servers using Ansible and Git.
 - Participated in the SDLC for numerous web applications, supporting QA, staging, production, and DR environments.
 - Configured scalability for application servers using command-line interfaces and administered DNS systems in AWS using Route53.
-- Managed users and groups using Amazon Identity and Access Management (IAM).
 - Focused teams on developing innovative and cutting-edge approaches, leveraging effective resource allocation and strategic planning.
 - Applied best practices of Software Configuration Management (SCM) in Agile, Scrum, and Waterfall methodologies.
 - Utilized bug-tracking tools like JIRA and BugDB to ensure efficient issue tracking and resolution.